 The best part of making chicken stew is eating chicken stew!
 This stew is a healthy dinner and a complete meal so you don’t need to serve it with anything at all.
 If you’d like to make it extra cozy you could pair it with crusty bread or biscuits.

 Leftover chicken stew can be stored in an airtight container in the refrigerator for up to 5 days.
 Reheat on the stovetop on low to medium-low heat until warmed through.

 Slow Cooker Hearty Chicken Stew

-- 1 whole chicken, cut up into 8 pieces
+- 2 pounds chicken breasts, Can use boneless thighs or 1 whole chicken cut up into 8 pieces

-- 3 cups carrots, about 1 lb, cut into sticks
+- 1 pound carrots, cut into circles or into sticks

 - 2 cups celery, about 4 celery ribs, sliced

 - 1 tablespoon fresh rosemary, chopped